-- Each Wild Card entry is allowed a maximum of 3 engines for their exclusive use during each event. - 2.
+- 1. Each Wild Card entry is allowed a maximum of 3 engines for their exclusive use during each event. - 2.
 Wild Card entries using machines from an MSMA manufacturer currently entered in the MotoGP class are subject to all technical regulations related to their specific manufacturer, including engine specification, ECU hardware and software, sensor approval (Art 2.4.3.5.3.c) and free device checking (Art.
-2.4.3.5.d.iii).

-Wild Card entries using machines from a manufacturer not currently entered in the MotoGP class are not subject to the regulations covering ECU hardware and software, dataloggers, sensors and free devices.
+2.4.3.5.d.iii). - Wild Card entries using machines from a manufacturer not currently entered in the MotoGP class are not subject to the regulations covering ECU hardware and software, dataloggers, sensors and free devices. - 3.
+Wild Card entries must comply with the current bodywork regulations (Art.
+2.4.4.7).

-- 3. Wild Card entries must comply with the current bodywork regulations (Art.
-2.4.4.7). - 4.
-Prior to the close of Technical Control at the Wild Card's first event of the season, the manufacturer must provide the following information, to the satisfaction of the Technical Director: - Aero Body samples or drawings - Gearbox ratios - Wheel rim sizes - Schematic diagram of the fuel system - 5.
+- 4. Prior to the close of Technical Control at the Wild Card's first event of the season, the manufacturer must provide the following information, to the satisfaction of the Technical Director: - Aero Body samples or drawings - Gearbox ratios - Wheel rim sizes - Schematic diagram of the fuel system - 5.
 Riders Safety Equipment for Wild Card entries (Art.
-2.4.5.2): - The helmet and visor must meet the required standards and be certified and labelled as such. - Any other safety equipment which does not show an approved model number and serial number will be subject to approval for use by the Technical Director. - The use of an Airbag system in the leather suit is recommended, not compulsory.
+2.4.5.2): - As an exemption to Art.
+2.4.5.2, Wild Card riders are permitted to use a helmet conforming to the International standards recognised by the FIM for other World Championship Circuit Racing classes.
+This exemption applies only for the first GP event entered by the rider in one season (first two events if these events are on consecutive weekends), after that the provisions of Art.
+2.4.5.2.3 (FIM Helmet Homologation) apply. - Any other safety equipment which does not show an approved model number and serial number will be subject to approval for use by the Technical Director. - It is the responsibility of all wildcards to make sure that their airbag system meets the current FIM Regulations which must be presented to technical control along with all other safety equipment for inspection, prior to the start of the event. - The use of an Airbag system in the leather suit is compulsory.